spirosikmd/yupi/README.md

-# work-from-home
+# yupi

-A simple tool to create work from home events on a specific date!
+A simple tool to create gmail events on a specific date!

 > Follow google apis [quickstart](https://developers.google.com/google-apps/calendar/quickstart/nodejs#step_1_turn_on_the_api_name)
 to create a project with calendar and google+ access, generate `client_secret.json` file with credentials,